 Free-range hens' eggs were used for monitoring levels of contamination by POPs in various previous studies [1-6].
 Eggs have been found to be sensitive indicators of POP contamination in soils or dust and are a significant exposure pathway from soil pollution to humans.
 Eggs from contaminated areas can lead to exposure, which exceeds thresholds for the protection of human health [7-9].
 Hens and their eggs can, therefore, be ideal "active samplers": by POPs, PCDD/Fs and PCBs.
 On the basis of this assumption, http://english.arnika.org/armenia , http://www.awhhe.am/ , https://www.ecolur.org/. ).

-The data and analyses of free-range hens' eggs discussed in this report were obtained during field visits in July 2018 as a result of the above-mentioned joint project of Armenian and Czech NGOs.
-A general description of the samples and of the locality they were taken in can be found in Chapter 2.
+The data and analysis of free-range hens' eggs discussed in this report were obtained during the field visits in July of 2018 and the result of the above-mentioned joint project of Armenian and Czech NGOs.
+A general description of the samples and the locality were taken in Chapter 2.